-There is a risk that 3 months from now the exchange rate will have changed unfavorably for me and the 1 million Turkish Liras that I’m paid will be worth a lot less in U.S. Dollars than they are today.
+There is a risk that 3 months from now the exchange rate will change unfavorably for me and the 1 million Turkish Liras that I’m paid will be worth a lot less in U.S. Dollars than they are today.

-So I would like to offload this risk that I have to another party that is better able and willing to assume this risk.
+Accordingly, I would like to offload the Turkish Lira’s depreciation risk to another party that is better able and willing to assume this risk.

 If you have any substantive objections to currency hedging I’m more than willing to hear them but I have found no credible arguments for why Islam would prevent the Muslim business person from reducing their exposure to currency risk.